justindujardin/rns-redux/README.md

 Remove `npm run report-coverage` from `.travis.yml`

 ## Credits

-Project starter template made with :heart: by [@alexjoverm](https://twitter.com/alexjoverm) and all these wonderful contributors ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):
+Project starter template by [@alexjoverm](https://twitter.com/alexjoverm)

+Thanks goes to these wonderful people ([emoji key](https://github.com/all-contributors/all-contributors#emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
-Contributions of any kind are welcome!
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+Contributions of any kind welcome!